RobertMortimer/sjd_doc/chapter1.md

 ### Introduction

 During this course we will be using free resources to learn python.
 Along with the task of learning the language we will also cover the wider subject of what it is to be a developer.
-For the simple smantics of the language we will be using codecademy.
-Codecademy is great as a learning resource for the language but it is no good for attempting to write your own programs that you can use localy.
-For developiing localy we will be installing a developer toolchain including:
+For the simple semantics of the language we will be using codecademy.
+Codecademy is great as a learning resource for the language but it is no good for attempting to write your own programs that you can use locally.
+For developing locally we will be installing a developer tool-chain including:

 * The python runtime
 * An IDE